Federal officials order grounding of Boeing 737 Max 9 jetliners after a plane suffers a blowout

 Federal officials on Saturday ordered the immediate grounding of Boeing 737 Max 9 jetliners until they are inspected after an Alaska Airlines plane suffered a blowout that left a gaping hole in the side of the fuselage.

-The required inspections will take around four to eight hours per aircraft and will affect about 171 airplanes worldwide.
+The required inspections take around four to eight hours per aircraft and affect about 171 airplanes worldwide.
+As of Saturday morning, inspections on more than a quarter of the fleet were complete "with no concerning findings," the company said.

+“Aircraft will return to service as their inspections are completed with our full confidence,” the company said in a statement on X.

-An Alaska Airlines jetliner blew out a window and a portion of its fuselage shortly after takeoff three miles above Oregon late Friday, creating a gaping hole that forced the pilots to make an emergency landing as its 174 passengers and six crew members donned oxygen masks.
+An Alaska Airlines jetliner blew out a window and a portion of its fuselage shortly after takeoff 3 miles (4.8 kilometers) above Oregon late Friday, creating a gaping hole that forced the pilots to make an emergency landing as its 174 passengers and six crew members donned oxygen masks.

 Passenger Evan Smith said a boy and his mother were sitting in the row where the window blew out and the child’s shirt was sucked off him and out of the plane.